Who is this program for?

 The Masters in Applied Clinical Informatics (MSACI) is a two-year program designed to train physicians and allied health professionals who are seeking in-depth expertise in clinical informatics.
 We anticipate students will have current clinical or administrative responsibilities in health care organizations and vary in their background knowledge.

-For physicians, the MSACI program will meet the educational criteria necessary for Board Certification in Clinical Informatics through the American Board of Preventive Medicine.
+For physicians, the MSACI program has previously met the educational criteria necessary for Board Certification in Clinical Informatics via the practice pathway defined by the American Board of Preventive Medicine.
 Currently, licensed physician applicants can apply either through a “practice pathway” or through a “fellowship training pathway.”
-Beginning in 2018, all applicants for certification in Clinical Informatics will have to complete successfully a minimum of 24 months in an ACGME-accredited Clinical Informatics fellowship Program.
-The MSACI will provide the curriculum for Vanderbilt’s Clinical Informatics Fellowship but be open to health professionals who are not enrolled in the fellowship.
+Beginning with the Clinical Informatics examination in 2023, all applicants for certification in Clinical Informatics will have to complete successfully a minimum of 24 months in an ACGME-accredited Clinical Informatics fellowship Program.
+The MSACI will provide the curriculum for Vanderbilt’s Clinical Informatics Fellowship but will also be open to health professionals who are not enrolled in the fellowship.

 This is a two-year Program aligned with the Vanderbilt academic calendar for graduate Programs.
 It commences with a Fall Semester in August of the first year.
 Winter Semesters will begin in January, and one Summer Session begins in July after the first two semesters.
 Graduation is in May of the second year.